kevinzg/facebook-scraper/README.md

 - There is no guarantee that every field will be extracted (they might be `None`).
 - Shares doesn't seem to work at the moment.
+- Group posts are only from one page.